CptConstantine/RoleByPost/README.md

 - `!scene_clear`
   Clear all NPCs from the scene.

+### Initiative

+- `/initiative_start [type] [scene]`
+  Start initiative in the current channel.
+Type can be "generic" or "popcorn".
+Scene is optional; uses the current scene if none is provided.
+- `/initiative_set_order order="Name1, Name2, Name3"`
+  (GM only) Set the initiative order by providing a comma-separated list of participant names.
+- `/initiative_end`
+  End initiative in the current channel.
+- `/initiative_add [name]`
+  Add a PC or NPC to the current initiative.
+- `/initiative_remove [name]`
+  Remove a PC or NPC from the current initiative.

 ---

 ## Features Planned

 - Support for other systems
 - System specific commands (ex. starships, travel, and maintenance cost calculations for Traveller; system specific damage calculations)
+- GM can ask for a specific roll with a command
 - User can provide an OpenAI API key to gain access to commands that use AI (summarize recent posts, ask rules questions)
+- Commands to make narration and dialogue more interesting

 ---